How to Tell a Story in a 15-Second Video

 Building your video this way allows making it personal and relevant, which is a perfect combo for video storytelling.
-Take a look at the three-act video story from Wells Fargo:
+Take a look at this hilarious three-act video story from Honda:

 Of course, you can come up with your own structure that works best for the idea you have in mind.
 If you decide to create a series of videos, it would be wise to make them consistent by holding on to the same framework.

 Sometimes you have to think out of the box to make your videos memorable.

 It is great to have a classic video story for your product or service, but having too many of them will make your viewers yawn.
 So… be creative!
 Come up with original ideas, experiment, choose unusual ways to transmit the message.